 Sylvia Kantor

-I live in the Pacific Northwest where I create visual narratives to enhance understanding of science.
-I also write about forestry, wildlife, ecology, agriculture and the way humans interact with the natural world around us.
+I live in the Pacific Northwest where I communicate to enhance public understanding of science.
+I write and create visual narratives about ecosystem science, forestry, wildfire, wildlife, and the way humans interact with the natural world around us.

 Once upon a time I studied anthropology and forestry.